oroinc/documentation/commerce/configuration_guide/workflows/rfq_frontoffice.rst

 Overview
 --------

-RFQ (Request For Quote) Submission Flow Workflow is a :ref:`system workflow <user-guide--system--workflow-management-system-custom>` that defines the sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that an RFQ can go through in the front store and the management console.
+RFQ (Request For Quote) Submission Flow Workflow is a :ref:`system workflow <user-guide--system--workflow-management-system-custom>` that defines the sequence of :ref:`steps and transitions <user-guide--system--workflow-management-steps-transitions>` that an RFQ can go through in the storefront and the management console.

 To reach the workflow: